pointblue/TomKat/README.md

 ### CURRENT STATUS:

-All draft pages are still being refined and edited, but the latest versions are currently viewable at: [https://pointblue.github.io/TomKat](https://pointblue.github.io/TomKat/)
+All pages are currently viewable at: [https://pointblue.github.io/TomKat](https://pointblue.github.io/TomKat/)

 ### CHANGES IN 2018: